noisebridge/PythonClass/lessons/django-intro/django-intro.md

 ####what an app is
     -models.py: This file is used to define your data models that are connected to the database.
     -tests.py: This houses your test files used for setting up unit and integration tests (don't worry about this for now).
     -views.py: This file is your application's controller (as mentioned above), defining the business logic in order to render a view to the browser.

+    create a new folder to use as your project root

     virtualenv .
     source bin/activate